jquast/telnetlib3/README.rst

 Legacy 'telnetlib'
 ==================

-This library contains a copy of telnetlib.py_ from the standard library of Python 3.12 before it was removed in Python 3.13.
+This library *also* contains a copy of telnetlib.py_ from the standard library of Python 3.12 before it was removed in Python 3.13. asyncio_ is not required.

 To migrate code, by changing `telnetlib` to `telnetlib3`, in 'from' statements: